-Approximately 87% of fiscal 2022 outstanding contributions receivable were from four donors, three of which are related parties.
-There was no concentration of contributions receivable in 2021.
+Approximately 71% of fiscal 2024 outstanding contributions receivable were from three donors, two of which are related parties.
+Approximately 87% of fiscal 2023 outstanding contributions receivable were from four donors, three of which are related parties.

-Approximately 64% and 79% of outstanding other receivable were from two customers and approximately 79% as of June 30, 2022 and 2021, respectively.
+Approximately 22% and 64% of outstanding other receivable were from one customer and two customers as of June 30, 2024 and 2023, respectively.